integratop/gitlab-org-charts-mirror/doc/advanced/external-gitaly/_index.md

 - Does incur downtime to all users.
 - Has not been tested with the [Praefect chart](../../charts/gitlab/praefect/_index.md) and is not supported.

-#### Step 1: Get the current release revision of the GitLab Chart
+#### Step 1: Get the current release revision of the GitLab chart

-In the unlikely event that something goes wrong during the migration, get the current release revision of the GitLab Chart.
+In the unlikely event that something goes wrong during the migration, get the current release revision of the GitLab chart.
 Copy the output and put it aside just in case we need to perform a [rollback](#rollback):

 ```shell